 Ski instructors are allocated in the ratio of 1:12 paying pupils.
 However, some groups choose to take an extra instructor, depending on the split of skiing ability in their group.
 Please contact our office for details of the cost of an additional instructor.

-To ensure maximum benefit for boarding PGL recommends a group size of no more than 8 for beginners and 10 for intermediate and advanced, though this may vary between resorts and individual ski schools.
-Please note that additional supplements may apply for snowboarding – please contact our office for details.
+To ensure maximum benefit for boarding PGL recommends a group size of no more than 8.
+Please note that additional supplements will apply for snowboarding – please contact our office for details.

 All our ski courses include the hire of skis, poles, helmets and boots and PGL is pleased to include the hire of carving skis.
 Snowboarders have soft boots and boards.
 All our suppliers are contracted to provide equipment that meets CEN standards or the local relevant standard.
 Checks are carried out annually by PGL to inspect our suppliers’ equipment.

 Local instructors leading activities will hold first aid qualifications and there will be procedures in place to deal with any accident or emergency.
 The PGL Rep with your group will assist and liaise with all local doctors, hospitals and first aid staff on your behalf.
 Our staff are aware of procedures to be followed in dealing with an accident or emergency.
 They will also liaise closely with you to ensure that we comply with your wishes.
 Records are kept of any accidents or incidents.

 You, as Party Leader, are in loco parentis, so are ultimately responsible for their behaviour and welfare.
 Clear handover and handback procedures should be followed between yourselves and instructors.
 Our “Code of Conduct” can be found in Appendix 1 of our Safety Management System booklet, and for the sake of the safety and enjoyment of all taking part, should be adhered to at all times.